Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: The region contains over 3 dedicated cloud on-ramps, enabling low-latency private connections to 13 global cloud regions as of September 2025.
-Direct access is available for AWS, Google Cloud (GCP), Microsoft Azure, and IBM Cloud.
+Direct Cloud On-Ramps: Over 3, enabling access to 13 cloud regions as of September 2025.
+Physical on-ramps include AWS, Google Cloud (GCP), Microsoft Azure, and IBM Cloud.

 Power Analysis